Addepar/ember-charts/README.md

 - View the demos and read the documentation: http://localhost:4200
 - Run tests: http://localhost:4200/tests

-Before submitting a pull request, please compile the globals-based version of Ember Charts (the `dist` folder):
+As noted in the full [contribution guidelines](CONTRIBUTING.md), please compile the globals-based version of Ember Charts (the `dist` folder) before submitting a pull request:

 ```bash
 npm install -g grunt-cli      # install grunt